avalanche-strategy/debugging_exercise/README.md

 number of factors in memory so that if a number is ever used a second time, it is fast to calculate.
 This means if two players play Factor Battle and don't change their lists for two games in a row, the second game should run much much faster than the first game did because all the values are cached.
-However, something is wrong and playing the game with the same arrays mutliple times is slow.
+However, something is wrong and playing the game with the same arrays multiple times is slow.

 # Your task